jithu-09/AWS-Cleanup/README.md

 ## **Features**

-Deletes EC2 instances, VPCs (excluding the default one), EKS clusters, and associated resources.
+Deletes EC2 instances, VPCs (excluding the default one), EKS clusters, and associated resources from the regions I use frequently.
 Fully automated workflow triggered by email alerts.
 Cost-effective using free Gmail, Google Apps Script, and GitHub Actions.